n0sys/TryHackMe-Writeup/Wonderland/README.md

 Breakpoint 2, 0x00005555555551c2 in main ()
 ```
 So afterall, the "Segmentation fault" error was just printed out and not really the result of an error.
 How silly..

 Okay so at this point I decided to abandon the file and search elsewhere on the machine.
-After searching for a while and finding nothing, I returned to this file which was the only lead i had to continue.
-After re-examining it with gdb, I noticed something a message printed out during execution that I hadn't focused on before.
+After searching for a while and finding nothing, I eventually returned to the file which was the only lead i had to continue.
+After re-examining it with gdb, I noticed a message that was printed out during the execution that I hadn't focused on before.
 ```
 (gdb) r
 Starting program: /home/kali/thm/wonderland/teaParty